habits

 Melatonin: The Sleep and Hair Hormone

-Melatonin, known for regulating sleep-wake cycles, also influences hair growth by acting on hair follicle receptors and functioning as an antioxidant.
-Reduced melatonin due to sleep loss weakens this support system, contributing to hair thinning and slower regrowth.
+Melatonin, which is known for controlling sleep-wake cycles, also affects hair growth by acting on hair follicle receptors and working as an antioxidant.

 DHT (Dihydrotestosterone): The Pattern Baldness Hormone